 ``First, people in the office will start gossiping,″ she said, ``and the next thing you know your face is all over Arabic newspapers.″

 Another caller wanted to know if she should have phone sex. ``I had phone sex with this one guy,″ Ms. Lewinsky said. ``His name doesn’t really matter.″

 ``Why don’t we just call him William Howard Taft?″ Meadows said.

-Actor John Goodman, who has portrayed Tripp in past shows, called as that character to seek Ms. Lewinsky’s forgiveness. ``No way,″ she said.
+Actor John Goodman, who has portrayed Tripp in past shows, called in to ask whether Ms. Lewinsky could forgive her. ``No way,″ she said.

 NBC had tried to keep Ms. Lewinsky’s appearance on the show a secret.
 But word slipped out when she was seen during the week in the ``Saturday Night Live″ studio in Rockefeller Center for rehearsals.

 The night’s best Clinton joke, however, came during the ``Weekend Update″ news report narrated by Colin Quinn.

 ``What do you get when you cross Joey Buttafuoco with a college education?″ Quinn asked.